Legal help, services and support for private residential landlords

 See the Wales page to find out more.

-All landlords of existing assured and assured shorthold tenancies (i.e., created before 1 May 2026, including new tenancies), must serve the government’s information form on tenants before 31 May 2026.
+All landlords of existing assured and assured shorthold tenancies (i.e., created before 1 May 2026, including new tenancies), should have served the government’s information form on tenants before 31 May 2026.
+However, if landlords have served a valid section 21 or section 8 notice on tenants before 1 May, they get additional time.

-The form has now been published and can be downloaded from here.
+The Information Sheet can be downloaded from here.

 See our FAQ for more information.